pacocoursey/cmdk/README.md

 </Command.Item>
 ```

 You can also provide a `keywords` prop to help with filtering.
-Keywords are normalized as lowercase and trimmed.
+Keywords are trimmed.

 ```tsx
 <Command.Item keywords={['fruit', 'apple']}>Apple</Command.Item>